 Take a half-day tour kayaking tour or, if you’ve got experience, rent your own, and cruise Resurrection Bay at water level, where you’ll notice the intertidal zone wildlife like starfish and anemones, might make eye contact with a sea lion or an otter, or may come across hidden waterfalls and scenic coves that you just can’t get to any other way.

 Ready to take on some of these adventures?
 Your travel van can get you there!
 Give us a call with questions, or book your travel van now!
-Don’t forget about our May Special—you save when you’re an early bird!
+Don’t forget about our Shoulder Season Special—you save when you’re an early bird!